UBCFormulaElectric/Consolidated-Firmware/scripts/code_generation/commit_info_gen/README.md

-# git_hash_gen
+# commit_info_gen
-Generates a header file that exposes the current git hash (and if the hash is clean).
+Generates a header file that exposes some info about the current commit:
+- Short commit hash.
+- If the commit is clean.

 ## Invocation
 Invoke `src/generate_commit_info.py`, and use the `--output_header` option to set the output path.